 But an expansion tank is only required at homes with a closed water supply system, which is defined as one with a device that will not allow your water to flow backwards into the public water supply piping—and possibly contaminate it.
 Most jurisdictions, including the state of Florida, require homes supplied by a public water utility to have a backflow prevention device.
 So it is extremely likely that your next water heater will be installed with a thermal pressure tank.

-Also see What is the little tank on top of the water heater for? and Can a water heater thermal expansion tank be installed sideways/horizontally?
+Also see When were water heater thermal expansion tanks first required by code? and What is the little tank on top of the water heater for? and Can a water heater thermal expansion tank be installed sideways/horizontally?

 Here’s links to a collection of more blog posts about WATER HEATERS:

 • Are water heaters required to be raised off the floor?